 The Details (refer to the Viewing Signature Properties image)

 - The signature came from a reputable and validated source and is trusted by ADOBE (AATL)

-- Name of the Document Signatory and Email is shown
+- The name of the Document Signatory and Email is shown

 - Show Signer's Certificate - will even show more data.
-(Download example below to see more)
+(Download the example below to see more)

 Where Can Digital Signatures Be Applied?

-Digital Signatures can be applied in all types of electronic documents, especially the following:
+Digital Signatures can be applied to all types of electronic documents, especially the following: